 The market makes a great afternoon/evening out in the city centre as there

 For children and families there are small fairground rides too such as helta-skelters and merry-go-rounds as well as plenty of appetising food stalls for hungry nippers.

-Birmingham’s 2021 Christmas market is one of the biggest and best in the UK.
-The markets are an annual event in the city’s calendar usually launching six weeks prior to Christmas.
+Birmingham’s Christmas market is one of the biggest and best in the UK.
+The markets are an annual event in the city’s calendar usually launching six to seven weeks prior to Christmas.

 WHERE CAN I FIND THE CHRISTMAS MARKETS?

 The markets run from right outside our front door at Rotunda (part of the Bullring), all the way to the top of New Street and into Victoria Square outside the Town Hall and Birmingham Museum and Art Gallery.
 They are over a kilometre long.

 You can take the bus, tram, train or car to reach the Birmingham Christmas markets.
 Taking the train is one of the easiest ways to travel into Birmingham in the busy lead up to Christmas.
 Coming into either Birmingham New Street or Moor Street train stations and you’ll be just a couple of minutes’ walk from the start of the markets.
 We recommend you start at the Rotunda Square end of the markets and work your way up New Street to Victoria Square.

 If you do decide to travel by car, the Bullring’s underground car park is a good bet although it can get very busy in the run-up to Christmas.
 To find out more information on how to get to Rotunda Square, visit the Travel Tips section of our website.
 And if you are staying with us at Rotunda, our independent aparthotel in the heart of Birmingham city centre on New Street, we offer discounted overnight parking at Bullring.